-Removing Food Stains with an Overnight Soak
+Removing Food Stains from Clothing with an Overnight Soak

 Mix 1/2 cup powdered dishwashing detergent with 1/2 cup color safe bleach in a household bucket.
 Fill 3/4 of the way full with very hot water.
 Make sure the powders are dissolved and then throw the clothes in the bucket and allow to soak overnight.
 Next day dump everything in washer and wash as normal.
 I usually finish filling the load with any additional laundry I have laying around.
 If the clothing is colored and you are worried about colors bleeding, you can use cold water, but it does not work as well.
 I have used this for years for my children's clothing.
 It has worked wonders.

 - Visit the TDS library for more on removing food stains and other stains from clothing.